saltyorg/docs/docs/index.md

 ### Why is it?

-Cloudbox went unmaintained, then there was some Internet Drama®, then there was Saltbox.
+Cloudbox went out of date, then there was some Internet Drama®, then there was Saltbox.

 ### How do I install it?